Skip to main content

 If you are unable to visit, we will conduct a telephone/zoom interview at a mutually agreed time.

-See what our students have design and made
+See what our students have designed and made

 To browse the range of personal projects built here at the Academy by our students of the 12-week course, visit our Student Gallery